Josh Rojas Player Props: Diamondbacks vs. Phillies

 Josh Rojas At The Plate

-- In 50 games played this year, he has not hit a home run.

-- Rojas has driven home a run in 18 games this year (36.0%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on two occasions..
+- Rojas has driven home a run in 18 games this season (35.3%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 36.0% of his games this year, with more than one run scored in 8.0%.
+- He has scored in 18 games this year (35.3%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.